Russia’s 2021 Personal Data Law, Enhanced Privacy Law

 - Data operators are responsible for implementing a data protection policy.
-This data protection policy must be posted on the data operators website, and all employees of said data operators are also responsible for familiarizing themselves with this data protection policy, as well as confirm in writing that they have both read and understood the policy.
+This data protection policy must be posted on the data operator’s website, and all employees of said data operators are also responsible for familiarizing themselves with this data protection policy, as well as confirming in writing that they have both read and understood the policy.

 - Data operators are required to notify both affected data subjects, as well as the Federal Service for Supervision of Communications, Information Technology, and Mass Media, also known as the Roskomnadzor, in the event that a data or security breach occurs.

-- Data operators are responsible for adhering to restrictions related to data transfers to third party countries, by ensuring that the foreign jurisdictions to which the personal data of Russian citizens is transferred provides adequate protection to protect the rights of data subjects.
+- Data operators are responsible for adhering to restrictions related to data transfers to third-party countries, by ensuring that the foreign jurisdictions to which the personal data of Russian citizens is transferred provide adequate protection to protect the rights of data subjects.

-What are the rights of data subject under the Personal Data Law?
+What are the rights of data subjects under the Personal Data Law?

 As the previous version of Russia’s Personal Data Law provided data subjects with a somewhat ambiguous level of protection in regards to their data privacy rights, a primary reason for the recent amendment to the law was to provide enhanced privacy protections to data subjects.
 As such, some of the rights that are afforded to data subjects under the amended Personal Data Law include:

 - The right to access information– Data subjects have the right to access any personal information that a data operator holds in relation to them by the means of submitting a “subject access information” request in written form to said data operator.

 - The right to be forgotten– in certain circumstances, data subjects have the right to request that a data operator delete, block, or rectify their personal data.
 Moreover, data subjects also retain the right to object to decisions that are made in relation to their personal data solely on the basis of automatic processing.